mmorth/aos/documentation/aos/docs/getting_started.md

 For purposes of this exercise, we will assume that you have cloned the [971-Robot-Code][github] repository.
-If you have set up AOS as an external repository in your own [Bazel](https://bazel.build/) workspace, then the main differences should just be that you add Bazel dependencies with an `@org_frc971`.
+If you have set up AOS as an external repository in your own [Bazel](https://bazel.build/) workspace, then the main differences should just be that you add Bazel dependencies with an `@aos`.

 AOS nominally supports Debian Bullseye, although later versions of Debian and Ubuntu 20.04+ should work to build the code.